brunodmartins/PythonPatterns/README.md

 # PythonPaterns
 This repo contains some design patterns coded in Python.
-I hope it can help you learn python, as I am learning, and get knowledge of some GoF Patterns.
+I hope it can help you learn python, as I am learning, and get knowledge of some GoF(Gang of Four) Patterns.
 If you need some help to understand, or have any suggestion, mail me =D

 ##Creational Patterns